teiwei2003/cosmos-sdk/docs/ja/run-node/txs.md

 )

 func sendTx(ctx context.Context) error {
-    // --snip--
+   //--snip--

-    // Create a connection to the gRPC server. grpcConn := grpc.Dial(
+   //Create a connection to the gRPC server.
+    grpcConn := grpc.Dial(
         "127.0.0.1:9090",//Or your gRPC server address.
         grpc.WithInsecure(),//The Cosmos SDK doesn't support any transport security mechanism.
     )
     defer grpcConn.Close()

-    // Broadcast the tx via gRPC.
+   //Broadcast the tx via gRPC.
 We create a new client for the Protobuf Tx
-    // service.
+   //service.
     txClient := tx.NewServiceClient(grpcConn)
-    // We then call the BroadcastTx method on this client. grpcRes, err := txClient.BroadcastTx(
+   //We then call the BroadcastTx method on this client.
+    grpcRes, err := txClient.BroadcastTx(
         ctx,
         &tx.BroadcastTxRequest{